oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   * If any branch category appears multiple times along a path under `/product_tree/branches` and the category is not an excepted one according to test [sec](#stacked-branch-categories), the CSAF 2.0 to CSAF 2.1 Converter MUST try to convert the data into a valid product tree by applying the following steps to the path:
-    1. If the stacked branch category is `vendor`, the vendor items named `Open Source`, `NOASSERTION` and `unknown` (white space, dash and case insensitive) MUST be removed.
+    1. If the stacked branch category is `vendor`, the vendor items named `Open Source`, `NOASSERTION`, `undefined` and `unknown`
+       (white space, dash, hyphen, minus, underscore and case insensitive) MUST be removed.
     2. If the stacked branch category is `product_version` and the item directly before the first `product_version` is a `product_name`:
        * the category of the original `product_name` item MUST be changed to `product_family` and
        * the category of the first `product_version` item MUST be changed to `product_name` and